inhandnet/MobiusPi-Docs-EN/QuickStart.md

 ![](images/2020-01-02-10-01-07.png)
 &nbsp;

-- Step 5: To change the IP address of FE 0/1, choose Network > Ethernet > Configure to configure FE 0/1.
+- Step 5: To change the IP address of FE 0/1, choose Network > Network Interfaces > Ethernet > Configure to configure FE 0/1.
 ![](images/2020-01-02-10-02-28.png)

 #### Connect IG500 to the Internet